MuhammadUmer9e/learning-git/README.md

 And main is the first branch we work on when we create any repository initially.
 <br><br>
 command : git init
-This command is used to create a new respository in your pc locally.<br>
+<br>This command is used to create a new respository in your pc locally.<br>
-for this should create a new folder and in that folder you enter this command and it will create a empty repository there see message that it gives when you execute this command <br><br>
+for this should create a new folder and in that folder you enter this command and it will create a empty repository there see message that it gives when you execute this command. <br>
+for publishing this repo to github we need to create a empty respository on github  <br><br>

+command : git remote add origin link
+<br>This command connects local repo to remote repo of same name with link being the remote repo address on github, origin changing try